-The Concentrated Residential category is illustrated as Residential on the town's 20-Year General Plan Design Map (Map 3.1).
-This residential classification is designated for portions of the town adjacent to the Village of Suring that contain concentrations of development and will allow for future growth with similar residential types and densities.
-Other issues to consider as residential densities increase and expand include:
+The "Concentrated Residential" category is illustrated as "residential" on the town's 20-Year General Plan Design (Map 3.1).
+This residential classification consists only of single-family homes within designated areas of the town that are already experiencing concentrated residential development.
+Other issues to consider as residential densities increase and expand these areas include:

-- Integration of varying residential design standards such as conservation by design subdivisions - Location and content of the existing environmental features - Existing infrastructure and accessibility to future development

-- Provision of emergency services

-- Preservation of ground and surface water quality

-- Availability of groundwater

-- Location and quality of recreational facilities

-- County and local land use regulations
+- Integration of varying residential design standards such as conservation by design subdivisions - Potential for future annexation by the City of Oconto

+- Location and content of the existing environmental features - Existing infrastructure and efficient connectivity to future development - Provision of emergency services - Preservation of ground and surface water quality - Availability of groundwater - Location and quality of recreational facilities - County and local land Use regulations

-- Developments will continue to be concentrated adjacent to the Village of Suring.
-Future development is planned to be consistent with the land uses found within the Village of Suring. - One and Two family residencies will be the primary development with the possibility of infill developments and rehabilitation, or redevelopment of existing structures. - Development techniques which maintain a balance between natural areas and new development are encouraged.
-As new development occurs within these areas, the surrounding natural amenities that exist may be preserved by utilizing various development techniques such as conservation/cluster subdivisions. - New residential development types are encouraged to conform to surrounding uses.
+- Concentrated residential development will be primarily directed to areas adjacent to the City of Oconto and along the Oconto River. - Infill should be maximized in concentrated residential whenever possible to limit the costs to extend infrastructure; minimizing the loss of open space, valuable agriculture land, and productive woodlands; and decreasing the travel distance between residences and existing services. - The incorporation of various development techniques helps maintain a balance between the natural environment and new development.
+It is recommended that various development techniques such as conservation subdivisions are utilized in these areas in an effort to protect surrounding environmental features; preserve open space and agriculture land throughout residential areas; and protect woodlands and wildlife habitats. - New residential development types are encouraged to conform to surrounding uses.
 Conflicting size or type of development may detract from existing properties. - Future residential development shall be sensitive to natural features.
 Environmentally sensitive areas (i.e. woodlands, wetlands, steep slopes, floodplains, etc.) in new areas of residential development should be preserved. - The single family residential zoning district will be the primary zoning district of choice for any proposed residential development in areas shown as concentrated residential.
 The town may also consider the use of the rural residential zoning district on a limited basis when the use of that district better aligns with existing residential development.